Graffiti Fonts®

 While the first couple of typefaces to appear in the graffiti genre represented written forms like tags, it wasn't long before the other major elements of graffiti lettering began to make the scene.
 With only a handful of designers having ever attempted the somewhat self-contradicting concept of a graffiti font, font families like RaseOne entered the world of digital type in the last moments of the 20th century.

 Many years later, in 1999, the RaseOne font family was the first digital typeface designed to build wildstyle pieces.
 The lettering itself represents a wildstyle configuration unique to the artist but this font also included other necessarry elements like alternate letters, arrows, embelishments & flourishes, especially for the begininng & end of each piece.
 Critically this font family was built with a layering system for implementing the characteristic components of any traditional piece: a fill, an outline, inner details & 3D.
 With about 260 glyphs in each of the 4 layers Raseone was for many years the most elaborate graffiti font out there.
-This layering system would however prove not to be as unique as I (the author) had initially believed.
-This concept of fill, outline, detail & 3d is so fundamental to the structure of pieces & wildstyles that another writer (turned type developer) had independently followed this same intuition within the year.
-He had, in fact developed non-graffiti, layered fonts much earlier, with a different motivation.
+The RaseOne font family is part of the official Graffiti Fonts® collection and is featured in our Graffiti Fonts section.

 Def Artist - From the Inventor of the Layered type System